Do I need a ticket? What if I just want to come for the day?

-- If you don’t have a ticket, be sure to register for STEP, try for the OMG sale, and keep your eyes peeled for valid tickets.
+- If you don’t get a ticket in the DGS or main sales, be sure to register for STEP, try for the OMG sale, and keep your eyes peeled for valid tickets.
 Just make sure they are REAL.
 Don’t pay above face value.

 - Sorry, there are no exceptions about the tickets.
 The RD doesn’t make the rules – and she buys her own as well!